Shannon Reichley, Hitwoman Productions

 David Crane, Harbour Point Capital

 David Crane is a Partner at Harbour Point Capital – a private equity firm.
 Prior to that David was an Executive at a number of start-up and high growth healthcare service companies – Chairman and CEO of National Surgical Healthcare; Founder, COO and then CEO of MedCath Inc; and COO of MediVision Incorporated.
 David has adored and been active in live theater first as an extremely mediocre actor and subsequently an avid consumer and patron for 50 years.
-He has served on the ATC Board for one year.
+He has served on the ATC Board for three years.
 David lives in Charlotte, NC with his wife and three dogs.

 Jess Dienna, Ally Bank